RaresCon/OOP_Proiect/README.md

 - **On page** - you can execute some actions that are possible on the current page

+- **Database** - you can add/delete movies to/from the database of movies

 Every possible command and links can be found in Actions enum or following the following link:

 ![OCW](https://ocw.cs.pub.ro/courses/poo-ca-cd/teme/proiect/etapa1)

-The code is **easier to read**, because every possible action is written inside the Actions enum.
+The code is **easier to read**, because every possible action is written inside the UserActions and AdminActions enums, that implement the Action interface.

 ---